jinnrw/rickandmorty-nextjs/README.md

 - Next.js React Framework
   - Pre-rendering
   - Static Generation
+- GraphQL
-- GraphQL, apollo-fetch (the package is deprecated, will migrate to Apollo at some point)
+  - apollo-fetch (the package is deprecated, will migrate to Apollo at some point)
 - [The Rick And Morty API](https://rickandmortyapi.com/)
 - CSS Modules
 - async, await